 Adjustments Upon a Recapitalization or Similar Event.
-If we engage in or are involved in a stock dividend, stock split, reverse stock split, reclassification, combination, exchange of shares or other similar recapitalization of our common stock, there will be an appropriate adjustment made, without the consent of any award recipient, to the number and kind of shares of our common stock subject to and reserved under our 2015 Plan, including any limits on shares established under our 2015 Plan, the exercise or purchase price of each share subject to an award and any other affected terms of such awards.
+If we engage in or are involved in a stock dividend, stock split, reverse stock split, reclassification, combination, exchange of shares or other similar recapitalization of our common stock, there will be an appropriate adjustment made, without the consent of any award recipient, to the number and kind of shares of our common stock subject to and reserved under our 2020 Plan, including any limits on shares established under our 2020 Plan, the exercise or purchase price of each share subject to an award and any other affected terms of such awards.

-Administration of Our 2015 Plan.
-Our 2015 Plan will be administered by our Board of Directors through our Compensation Committee, which currently consists of three independent directors (as "independent" is defined under applicable rules of the Securities and Exchange Commission and The NASDAQ Stock Market).
+Administration of Our 2020 Plan.
+Our 2020 Plan will be administered by our Board of Directors through our Compensation Committee, which currently consists of three Independent Directors.

-The Compensation Committee has the power to, among other things, select the recipients to whom awards may be granted under the 2015 Plan, determine the terms of the awards, including the number of shares subject to each award, the vesting, exercisability, forfeiture provisions, performance goals and periods and other terms and conditions of the awards and the amount and form of consideration payable upon exercise, grant or settlement.
+The Compensation Committee has the power to, among other things, select the recipients to whom awards may be granted under the 2020 Plan, determine the terms of the awards, including the number of shares subject to each award, the vesting, exercisability, forfeiture provisions, performance goals and periods and other terms and conditions of the awards and the amount and form of consideration payable upon exercise, grant or settlement.

-The Compensation Committee also has the power to interpret and otherwise administer our 2015 Plan.
-The Compensation Committee may delegate the authority to choose recipients and determine the terms of the awards to executive officers of our Company under the conditions set forth in the 2015 Plan.
+The Compensation Committee also has the power to interpret and otherwise administer our 2020 Plan.
+The Compensation Committee may delegate the authority to choose recipients and determine the terms of the awards to executive officers of our Company under the conditions set forth in the 2020 Plan.

 Change in Control.
-Upon the occurrence of a "Change in Control Termination" (as that term is defined in our 2015 Plan), except as otherwise provided in an award agreement, all outstanding awards granted to an award recipient that have not yet vested will immediately vest, all restrictions on awards will immediately lapse and each outstanding option and stock appreciation right will become fully and immediately exercisable.
+Upon the occurrence of a "Change in Control Termination" (as that term is defined in our 2020 Plan), except as otherwise provided in an award agreement, all outstanding awards granted to an award recipient that have not yet vested will immediately vest, all restrictions on awards will immediately lapse, and each outstanding option and stock appreciation right will become fully and immediately exercisable.

-Unless provided otherwise in an award agreement, to the extent the acceleration of exercisability or vesting of an award or a cash payment for such award, together with any other payments, could result in excise tax liability under Sections 4999 and 280G of the Internal Revenue Code of 1986, such acceleration or cash payment will be reduced until no portion of such acceleration or cash payment would be subject to such excise tax liability.
+Unless provided otherwise in an award agreement, to the extent the acceleration of exercisability or vesting of an award or a cash payment for such award, together with any other payments, could result in excise tax liability under Sections 4999 and 280G of the Internal Revenue Code, such acceleration or cash payment will be reduced until no portion of such acceleration or cash payment would be subject to such excise tax liability.

 Descriptions of Types of Awards.
-Our 2015 Plan provides for the grant of the following types of awards:
+Our 2020 Plan provides for the grant of the following types of awards: